TortugaPower/BookPlayer/README.md

 - Play and navigate books with Chapters
 - Jump to start of the current book
 - Change playback speed
-- Smart rewind: Automatically go back when the player was paused for a bit longer
+- Smart rewind
-- Volume Boost: Doubles the volume
+- Volume Boost
 - Support for remote events from headset buttons and the lock screen
 - Sleep timer with adjustable duration